areyde/areyde.github.io/_pages/about.md

 <h3 style="margin-top: -3px;">Humanities</h3>

-Humanities are an important part of my life that exist in parallel to my main job. 🏺 My research in this regard exists only as part of my education.
+Humanities are an important part of my life that exists in parallel to my main job. 🏺 My research in this regard exists only as part of my education.
 In my philosophical degree, I studied Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
 Now, as part of my religious studies, I am starting to research esoteric movements within Russian emigration in Yugoslavia a hundred years ago. 🪬